 BI 198 Biology and Zoology First-Year Seminar (1 credit)

 This seminar is appropriate for first-year biology majors.
-Presentations are made by teachers and researchers discussing various aspects of biology and is an introduction to the biology major at OSU.
-Join our Biology Faculty Program Lead and connect with your major early.
+Faculty and researchers present various aspects of biology and introduce you to the biology major at OSU.
+Join our biology faculty and connect with your major early.

 CS 160 Computer Science Orientation (3 credits)

-CIS 160 is an introduction to the computer science field, major, and profession.
-Students will be introduced to computer programming and work together to problem solve.
+CIS 160 is an introduction to the computer science field, major and profession.
+Students will be introduced to computer programming and work together to solve problems.

 KIN 131 Intro to Kinesiology (1 credit)